MENU

 This relates to the feelings and experiences that build and sustain positive mental energy.
 When employees have good mental and emotional support, they are more likely to have what psychologists call “positive attribution” or “optimistic attribution” style.

-Positive attribution can build optimism, energy, hope, and confidence in people, which builds what is known as psychological capital.
+Positive attribution can build optimism, energy, hope, and confidence in people, which creates what is known as psychological capital.

 Positive mental energy can greatly influence an individual’s outlook and perception of their surroundings or workplace.
 An individual who experiences strong mental and emotional support can better manage workplace stress and anxiety.